MatthewMckee4/course-notes/notes/year_4/computing_science/advanced_systems_programming/notes.typ

 In Rust when looking up an item from a db for example, you can return Option, in C you can return a pointer to the item or NULL if not found.

-This is dangerous in C because it can lead to null pointer dereferences and undefined behavior.
+This is dangerous in C because it can lead to null pointer dereferences and undefined behaviour.
 In Rust, Option provides a safe way to handle the absence of a value, preventing such issues.

 // 3d.